 Role of Communications and Investor Relations Manager

-The Communications and Investor Relations Manager has primary responsibility for preparing and developing Flight Centre’s Market Communications in conjunction with, and subject to the approval of, the Managing Director.
+The Global Media and Investor Relations Manager has primary responsibility for preparing and developing Flight Centre’s ASX announcements in conjunction with, and subject to the approval of, the Managing Director.

 Role of Company Secretary

 Flight Centre has nominated the Company Secretary as the person with the primary responsibility for all communication with the ASX in relation to Listing Rule matters.
 In particular the Company Secretary is responsible for: